 Last week, National Australia Bank (NAB) announced the departure of its fourth chief executive officer this millennium, with Andrew Thorburn set to leave the bank following the damming assessment of NAB leadership in the Banking Royal Commission’s final report.
 As speculation builds on who is next in line for the top job, and what qualities they will need to make real changes, Industry Moves takes a look at the CEOs that have come before.

 If you have only ever read Industry Moves' weekly newsletter without finding out more about what makes our service unique, then you may be missing out on a valuable information resource.
-As well as our new Moves Research service, giving you access to six years of news on moves, there is a whole swag of other free features that you could be using.
+As well as our Moves Research service, giving you access to seven years of news on moves, there is a whole swag of other free features that you could be using.
 Did you know that Industry Moves can...

 Through our weekly Q&As, we’ve discovered the sporting prowess, former careers, notable views and sliding-door professions of some of our industry’s newest and most recognisable faces.
 Take our quiz to test your knowledge of some of the people we've featured in 2018.

 The year 2018 will be remembered in the finance industry for The Royal Commission into Banking and Finance, the full impact of which - both good and bad - we are yet to see.
 During this tumultuous year, Industry Moves has reported on 1,365 moves - 793 appointments and 572 departures.

 It has been a standout year for product launches, despite market wobbles.
 This year Industry Moves reported on 109 product launches, compared to 95 last year.
 Listed products, such as exchange traded funds and listed investment companies and trusts, continued to dominate, as fund managers sought to make their capabilities accessible to more investors.